-- (a) uncertainty in respect of whether a 2021 and 2022 annual Distribution would be made (in addition to no 2020 annual Distribution); and - (b) no certainty as to whether Tamariki Matched Saving/class Distribution(s) for 2020 will be repeated for 2021 and 2022.
+- (a) uncertainty in respect of whether a 2022 and 2023 annual Distribution would be made (in addition to no 2021 annual Distribution); and - (b) no certainty as to whether Tamariki Matched Saving/class Distribution(s) for 2021 will be repeated for 2022 and 2023.

-Te Rūnanga o Ngāi Tahu will review their position on annual Distributions and class distribution(s) in early 2021 ahead of its 2022 Financial Year.
+Te Rūnanga o Ngāi Tahu will review their position on annual Distributions and class distribution(s) in early 2022 ahead of its 2023 Financial Year.

 \Te Rūnanga o Ngāi Tahu Matched Savings and Distributions (when applicable) are available to all Members under 65 years of age (see the Product Disclosure Statement ("PDS")) and are subject to retirement scheme contribution tax ("RSCT") deducted at your personal RSCT rate (see Section Eight of this document).
-Distribution payments are made no later than 31 March in the calendar year following payment.
+If the member does not notify us of the member's correct rate, they will be taxed at the highest applicable rate of 39%.
+Distribution payments are made no later than 31 March in the calendar year following qualification.